pholmes116/NFL-player-trajectories-public/README.md

    * `test_custom_visualizer.ipynb`

 4. **Run the Polars Pipeline**
-   These scripts help process and load data:
+   Use the following scripts to preprocess and load data:

    * `Polars_pipeline.py`
    * `Dataloader_maker.py`